jhallnation/Overtime/README.md

 - x Icons from glyphonicons
 - x Update the styles for forms

-## Refactor TODOS:
+## TODOS:
-- x refactor posts/form for admin user with status
+- integrate validation for p hone attr inuser:
+- no spaces or dashes
+- exactly 10 characters
+- all characters have to be a number